dsonghl/centos-7-ami/README.md

 * Login to a Centos 7 VM (Virtualbox, etc)
 * Edit config_aws, config_pv_raw with the necessary parameters
-* `source {functions.sh,config_aws,config_pv_raw`
+* `source {functions.sh,config_aws,config_pv_raw}`
-* `bash build-image.sh`.
+* `bash build-image.sh config_pv_raw`.
 Run the script.
 Very little testing was needed, so you might be better off copying the commands and checking for errors.
 Problematic steps are grub installation.

 ## Creating a HVM Image